 Hopes And Dreams

-When you first start out your homeschool hopes are all just dreams.
+When you first start out homeschooling, your hopes are all just dreams.

-Then as the years tick on and you pass each new milestone, you start to see that homeschooling really does work.
-It’s not just a trick or a pie-in-the-sky ideal.
-Even though each year brings new challenges I have found as you face them with a prayerful attitude solutions come.
-And then the day comes when one graduates and then another and you can’t believe that it’s nearly over.
-Where do the years go!
+Then as the years tick on, and you pass each new milestone, you start to see that homeschooling really does work.
+It’s not propaganda or a pie-in-the-sky ideals.
+Each new year brings new challenges.
+But as you face them with a prayerful attitude, solutions come.
+Then the day arrives when one graduates, and then another and you can’t believe that it’s over.
+Where did the years go!

 My first few years of homeschooling were filled with fear.
 I was always concerned that I wasn’t teaching my kids enough (although I had no yard stick for enough).
 My worrying made me a bit of a cranky homeschool mum because I had this constant anxiety that the lessons weren’t progressing fast enough and that I was behind – (and who defines behind.)